Raku-MUGS/MUGS/docs/howto/create-a-ui.md

 address that first -- creating MUGS-specific narrow bindings for a major toolkit API is *possible*, but probably a frustrating yak-shave.
 Besides, making a general binding is much better for the overall Raku community.

+[Pop](https://gitlab.com/jjatria/pop) is a Raku-native game UI toolkit, and has built-in bindings for all of the [SDL](https://www.libsdl.org/) functionality it uses, so as long as we have the needed SDL libraries available it should Just Work.

 ## Getting Familiar with the UI API